pragmaticpragati/Orders/README.md

 4. Download the items.php, customer.php, orders.php, and purchase.php files.
 5. Go to MAMP>htdocs, create a new folder, and place all the files there.
 6. Modify the username and password.
-7. Go to localhost/foldername/file.php to access the application.
+7. Go to localhost/foldername/items.php to open the main page of the application.